Engaging Learners & Connecting Community: Literarily My Instructional Vision

 Engaging Learners & Connecting Community: Results of My Journey to My Instructional Vision

-My personal aforementioned experiences are what catapulted me into becoming the teacher I became.
+My aforementioned personal experiences are what catapulted me into becoming the teacher I became.
 For much of my life, I had been exposed to the traditional way of learning and teaching.
 I sat upright at desks with textbooks open and performing at the lowest level of thinking skills.
 Granted, for me, that wasn’t a huge issue.
 I always have been blessed to take the initiative.
 I have always been able to look at how I can become engage and to connect learning to life.
 Many of my classmates weren’t that way.
 I have no problem saying that during most of school years, I was the Teacher’s Pet.
 It wasn’t intentional.
 It was my clear love for and passion about teaching and learning.
+I was a magnet for learning…for growth…for new experiences, opportunities, skills and knowledge.
 It was my desire to showcase and celebrate learning.
-I believe that this intrinsic quality is why my life as a METCO student at Lincoln-Sudbury impacted me.
-Why it impacted my teaching style in the way it did.
+I believe that this intrinsic quality is why my life as a METCO student at Lincoln-Sudbury impacted me in my life, personally, professionally, emotionally, and academically.
+It is because of that marriage that the experience, relationships and opportunities impacted me and my teaching style in the way it did.
 At Lincoln-Sudbury in the early 70’s, I truly felt that I mattered as a student and a person.
 Grades were important, but learning and growth were more important.
+It helped me to become the person I became…the person I am.

 One of my favorite quotes about humanistic education is: